WRECKED!

 - Pass any required tests, such as a written knowledge exam, vision test, or road skills test, if applicable.

-In Georgia, first-time DUI offenders may be eligible for an LDP, which allows them to drive to work, school, medical appointments, and DUI education programs during their license suspension period.
-The driver must meet specific eligibility criteria and apply through the Georgia DDS to obtain an LDP.
+In Georgia, if you’re a first-time DUI offender, you may be eligible for an LDP, which allows you to drive to work, school, medical appointments, and DUI education programs during your license suspension period.
+You must meet specific eligibility criteria and apply through the Georgia DDS to obtain an LDP.

-- Professional licensing: Certain professions in Georgia require a license, and licensing boards may consider a DUI conviction as a factor when granting, renewing, or revoking licenses.
+- Your professional license could be in jeopardy: Certain professions in Georgia require a license, and licensing boards may consider a DUI conviction as a factor when granting, renewing, or revoking licenses.

 How Do I Help My Children Recover From a Brutal Car Accident?